-During nice weather everyone is seated outside, enjoying the spacious yard, a real oasis amidst the tall neighboring buildings.
-In case of bad weather the guests fill in the small house, previously a backyard shack and now turned into a cozy ensemble of tumbledown chairs and tables.
-In winter the venue moves into the vaulted old cellar that you enter from the other, lower side of the house.
+In nice weather everyone is seated outside, enjoying the spacious yard, a real oasis amidst the tall neighboring buildings, a cozy ensemble of tumbledown chairs and tables.
+In case of bad weather the guests fill the large rooms of the old house.

 Like its location, the decoration in Ljutić is also in a constant flux.
 It might seem like a ramshackle of old items but many of the paintings and details are made by young and upcoming artists.
 Some of them are on sale.